julsraemy/prezi/md/loud-kolloquium-trends.md

 # <!-- fit --> Some concluding thoughts about LOUD

-- Grassroots development of IIIF and Linked Art with collaboration and transparency.
+- Grassroots development of IIIF and Linked Art with collaboration and transparency are one of the key factors, but implementations are needed to be conducted in parallel (specifications versus demonstrability).
-- LOUD standards, when used in conjunction, enhances semantic interoperability, even if it comes at the cost of ontological purity.
+- LOUD APIs, when used in conjunction, enhances semantic interoperability, even if it comes at the cost of ontological purity.
-- Common denominator between cultural heritage institutions and research projects.
+- Practices and standards that serve as a common denominator for cultural heritage institutions and research projects.

 <!--